Skip to main content

 • you want a finished product UI with its own app store,

-• per-user licences are fine for you,
+• a user-based licence is fine for you,

 CompanyGPT is the better basebox alternative when …